 Your entitlement to mortgage interest relief depends on the relevant start date, as follows:

 While the legislation governing mortgage interest relief provides for granting of relief based on the amount of qualifying interest paid in a tax year, many lenders used to operate the relief based on the amount of interest charged to an account, even if the borrower did not actually pay that amount of interest.
-This had little impact up to recently.
+In the past, this had little impact.

-However, in response to the growing incidence of mortgage arrears, it was decided that, with effect from January 2014 onwards, all lenders would be obliged to grant Tax Relief at Source (TRS) based on the amount of interest actually paid by the borrower within a tax year in accordance with the legislation.
+However, in response to the growing incidence of mortgage arrears, since January 2014 all lenders are obliged to grant Tax Relief at Source (TRS) based on the amount of interest actually paid by the borrower within a tax year, in accordance with the legislation.

 This change does not affect borrowers who make the full repayments on time, in accordance with their mortgage loan agreement.

-For borrowers who do not make their repayments or who pay less than the amount of interest charged to their account, the TRS amount due will be reduced to reflect the actual amount of interest paid.
+For borrowers who do not make their repayments or who pay less than the amount of interest charged to their account, the TRS amount due is reduced to reflect the actual amount of interest paid.

 As regards interest-only arrangements, people who are only paying the interest portion of their mortgage are still entitled to TRS and will continue to get it if they meet the qualifying conditions.

 Read more in Revenue's Frequently Asked Questions.

 There are different rates and ceilings for mortgage interest relief, depending on your circumstances.
-The Revenue Commissioners have published detailed tables, which show how the various rates and ceilings are applied.
+Revenue has published detailed tables, which show how the various rates and ceilings are applied.
 You can use these tables to calculate how much mortgage interest relief you will get each year.

 You are a first-time buyer for the purposes of mortgage interest relief if you are in the first 7 tax years of receiving it.
 Rates of relief for first-time buyers are generally reduced over the lifetime of the mortgage.
 However, for mortgages taken out by first-time buyers between 1 January 2004 and 31 December 2008, there is a special rate of 30% for the tax years 2012 to 2017.